-- a) Own the issue of homelessness within the city and be widely recognized as the owner of the issue, while creating shared accountability. - b) Guide the vision for implementing the Strategic Plan in Tulsa. - c) Support the vision and principles of the Tulsa Homeless System of Care. - d) Focus on high-level decisions, empowering the CoC Lead Agency to head up the day-to-day response to homelessness and implementation of the AWH4T mission and vision. - e) Establish Tulsa's homelessness funding priorities and make funding-related decisions informed by annual system analysis. - f) Communicate with the public on issues related to homelessness.
+- a) Own the issue of homelessness within the city and be widely recognized as the owner of the issue, while creating shared accountability. - b) Guide the vision for implementing the Strategic Plan in Tulsa. - c) Support the vision and principles of the Tulsa Homeless System of Care. - d) Focus on high-level decisions, empowering the CoC Lead Agency to head upguide the day-to-day response to homelessness and implementation of the AWH4T mission and vision Strategic Plan and Service Standards. - e) Establish Tulsa's homelessness funding priorities and make funding-related decisions informed by annual system analysis. - f) Communicate with the public on issues related to homelessness.